Pusheen: Merchandising

 The Pusheen corporation started selling Pusheen merchandise after her popularity took off in 2010.
 The first Pusheen merchandise was sold on the Everyday Cute website as a charm keychain and necklace.
 From there, the merchandising expanded.
 In 2014, Gund developed an interest in Pusheen and became the manufacturer of her plush toys and blind boxes.
 Pusheen Corp has teamed up with many brands to create and sell merchandise in stores, including retailer-specific items.
 Pusheen Corp has many current retailers, including Hot Topic, Books-A-Million, Barnes & Noble, Claire's, Petco, Walmart, Target, FYE, and Gund.
 Pusheen also has a Funko Pop! line that consists of various styles of vinyl figures.
 Pusheen Corp expanded its merchandising to the website formerly known as Hey Chickadee, rebranded as The Pusheen Shop in 2019.
 The site features merchandise collections dedicated to Pusheen, including plush toys, clothing, home decor, and accessories.
 A quarterly subscription box, called the Pusheen Box, filled with Pusheen Products, is also available.
+In 2022, the video game Fall Guys collaborated with her.
+In 2023, the video game Among Us collaborated with her, too.